The Clear Edge

 The outcome: You’ll know exactly when your energy peaks, what drains it fastest, and how to protect it.
 Your schedule shifts from “whatever lands on the calendar” to a deliberate architecture that sustains performance without burning you down.

 Founder Fuel provides the theory and the five drains plus three sources framework.
-This guide provides the exact 7-day implementation protocol.
+This guide walks you through the exact 7-day implementation protocol.

 Best time: Within your first 6 months of building

-The earlier you install energy architecture, the less damage accumulated drains do.
-Founders who build this system before hitting a burnout wall scale faster—because they never lose the weeks of recovery that burnout forces.
-Energy management isn’t a luxury.
-It’s infrastructure.
+The earlier you install energy architecture, the less damage accumulated drains cause.
+Founders who build this system before hitting a burnout wall scale faster because they never lose the weeks of recovery that burnout demands.
+Energy management isn’t a luxury—it’s infrastructure.

 Critical time: When you’re feeling exhausted consistently

-If you’re dreading work you used to enjoy, if your brain feels foggy by midday, or if your health is starting to show the strain—this system needs to happen this week.
-Not next quarter.
-This week.
+If you’re dreading work you used to enjoy, your brain feels foggy by midday, or your health is starting to show the strain, this system needs to happen this week.
+Not next quarter—this week.

 Warning signs you need this now: